tsackton/taelgarverse/docs/gazetteer/greater-sembara/sembara/barony-of-aveil/barony-of-aveil.md

 * the [Aveil Ridge](<aveil-ridge.md>) in the north, a escarpment that rises about 2500' above the land, the source of the [Auberonne](<../../rivers/wistel-enst-watershed/auberonne.md>) and little-settled hilly land of secondary forest.
 The seat of the baron, [Veltor](<veltor.md>), is here
 * the [Auberonne](<../../rivers/wistel-enst-watershed/auberonne.md>) valley, the richest farmland of the barony.
 [Aslain](<aslain.md>), one of the largest market towns in the barony, is here.
 * the [Cleenseau Wood](<cleenseau-region/cleenseau-wood.md>), and the small villages along its eaves, in particular near the [Leandre](<../../rivers/wistel-enst-watershed/leandre.md>)
-* the Madour Hills, which separate the villages along the [Enst](<../../rivers/wistel-enst-watershed/enst.md>) from the more northern parts of the barony
+* the Maudor Hills, which separate the villages along the [Enst](<../../rivers/wistel-enst-watershed/enst.md>) from the more northern parts of the barony

 Most of the settlement in the barony is along the eastern valleys and banks of the [Auberonne](<../../rivers/wistel-enst-watershed/auberonne.md>), where the farmland is better, and the sheep pastures along the [Enst](<../../rivers/wistel-enst-watershed/enst.md>).